 Ding Unity also has more interfaces.
 As well as ringing by pressing keys, you can also use the mouse wheel (rotate one way for the handstroke, then back again for the backstroke), or by moving sliders on the screen (which works well on a touchscreen).

-As well as running on Windows, Ding Unity also works on a Mac, on Linux, or an Android device (iPhone version also planned).
+As well as running on Windows, Ding Unity also works on a Mac, on Linux, or an Android or Apple device.
 Ding Unity also has an automated ringer, which unlike Ding Standard, is built in to the main software.

 If you're new to Ding - and especially if you're ringing by yourself, or in a band where everybody is new to Ding, start with Ding Standard.
 Because it is a lot simpler, you can get started a lot more quickly, and so can find out what Ding is all about.